Mint-System/Ansible-Build/README.md

 ### Roles

-List of all avaialable Ansible roles.
+List of all available Ansible roles.

 | Role                                                                   | Description                                                      |
 | ---------------------------------------------------------------------- | ---------------------------------------------------------------- |